szstonelee/redisoo/use_old.md

 # How Use (example of MySQL)

+NOTE: this is the old manual relating to the old build.
+[Check the new one here](use.md)

-[When you build succesfully](build.md), you can try Redisoo, just run
+[When you build succesfully](build_old.md), you can try Redisoo, just run

 ```
 cd